gobertm/HyDRa/README.md

 # HyDRa
-HyDRa (Hybrid Data RepresentAtion) is a hybrid polystore management framework providing a modeling language and conceptual API
+HyDRa (Hybrid Data RepresentAtion) is a hybrid polystore management framework providing a modeling language and a conceptual API generation tool.

+## Install